NEW: Police ask public to send recordings of crash

 “No one had a clue,” she said.
 “There was no explosion.
 No bang.
 It was really quiet.”

-“Everyone was yelling (for) their friends, but everyone seemed to find everyone,” Maclean said.
+“Everyone was yelling (for) their friends,” Maclean said.

 Band manager Gary Anderson described his bewilderment when he heard “a loud bang followed by lots of debris, smoke, stuff coming coming towards where I was standing at the door.”